icnawi/snake/README.md

 # Snake Game
 Minimalistic tetris game recognized by vast majority of people across the globe

-Written in VanillaJS with ES6 flavor.
+Written in VanillaJS with some jQuery flavor.

 ## How To Play
 The game has been released for only PC/Laptop platforms only.
 With the development and support, mobile version support is coming soon.